-3. Type 2 Tree Removal Permit: A type 2 tree removal permit may be approved by majority vote of the Tree Board if the type 1 tree removal approval standards cannot be met.
+3. Type 2 Tree Removal Permit: A type 2 tree removal permit may be approved by the Urban Forester or designee if the type 1 tree removal approval standards cannot be met.
 The type 2 process is more discretionary than the type 1 process and may consider a range of options in approving, approving with conditions, or denying a tree removal permit application.
 Type 2 tree removal permit considerations may include but are not limited to: